RaggedAtlas

 c3 --> z2

-At query time, the reconstruction layer joins the feature spaces across groups: it computes the union or intersection of global feature indices, scatters each group's data into the right columns, and returns a single AnnData with every cell and every feature, zero-filled where a cell's dataset didn't measure that feature.
+At query time, the reconstruction layer joins the feature spaces across groups: it computes the union or intersection of global feature indices, scatters each group's data into the right columns, and returns a single AnnData with every row and every feature, zero-filled where a row's dataset didn't measure that feature.

 This makes it straightforward to build an atlas from a mix of unimodal and multimodal datasets.
-For example, a cell that was only RNA-sequenced will have a valid gene_expression pointer and a null protein_abundance pointer.
-Adding a CITE-seq dataset later for new cells doesn't require changing anything, but still allows for writing queries that either join their gene expression spaces, focus on proteins, or load cells with multimodal readouts.
+For example, a row that was only RNA-sequenced will have a valid gene_expression pointer and a null protein_abundance pointer.
+Adding a CITE-seq dataset later for new rows doesn't require changing anything, but still allows for writing queries that either join their gene expression spaces, focus on proteins, or load rows with multimodal readouts.

 Snapshot model: write freely, query safely